Read some of the highlights below and share your memories with us on Twitter @knowlewestmedia.

 Knowle West was named as one of the Intelligent Community Forum’s (ICF) Smart21 Communities of 2017.
 The cities and communities in the select group were recognised for their work in applying ‘digital tools to building local economies and societies' and Knowle West was the only community in the UK to make the shortlist.

-KWMC and White Design launched the We Can Make initiative after almost a year of research and experimentation.
-The programme aims to create sustainable, affordable housing that meets local needs and utilises local skills: the community becomes the developer!
-In summer 2017 We Can Make constructed a beautiful prototype home next to Filwood Community Centre; in October local residents and Mayor of Bristol Marvin Rees stayed overnight to try it out.
+The We Can Make housing initiative launches after almost a year of research and experimentation.
+It aims to create sustainable, affordable housing that meets local needs and utilises local skills.
+In summer 2017 We Can Make built a prototype home next to Filwood Community Centre; in October local residents and Mayor of Bristol Marvin Rees stayed overnight to try it out.

 The exhibition 100 Years of Knowle West Style opens, concluding a six month programme exploring and celebrating the hidden heritage of the area and marking 100 years since the first council estates were built in Bristol.
 The show includes new artwork by artists Holly Beasley-Garrigan, George Lovesmith and Lukus Robbins, created with local residents.
 Part of the city-wide programme Homes For Heroes 100.